 Interferon is a substance made by cells of the immune system of vertebrate animals and can be produced in large quantities in the laboratory.

 Refined from bacteria or yeast it is called recombinant and counteracts viral diseases and is useful in fighting certain types of cancer and other viral diseases such as Covid-19.

 Drug administration is by injection, but in China it was applied by nebulization because it is a fast way to reach the lungs and it acts at the early stage of infection.

 Cuba has created very prestigious unique medicines, including: Heberprot-P for to cure diabetic foot; the CIMAvax-EFGC vaccine gave hope to the survival of people with lung cancer; PPG is mainly used to lower cholesterol, but it has been shown that it has antiplatelet, antiischemic and antithrombotic effects; VA-MENGOC-BC is the only effective vaccine in the world that attacks meningococci B and C.

 NOTE FROM THE EDITOR

-The world is going through an unprecedented health crisis and although KARICULTURE.NET is a magazine dedicated to culture and traditions in the Caribbean islands, we publish this article to show our solidarity.
+The world is going through an unprecedented health crisis and although KARICULTURE.NET is a magazine dedicated to culture and traditions in the Caribbean islands, we publish this article written by our Cuba correspondent, Amelia Duarte de la Rosa, to show our solidarity.